heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating and submitting pull requests

 {Provide instructions for creating and submitting pull requests.
-If applicable, you can provide a link or share the template for pull requests that contributors must use.}
+This section can also detail instructions for code reviews as pull requests ad code reviews go hand-in-hand.
+Also, if applicable, you can provide a link or share the template for pull requests that contributors must use.}

-#### Code reviews

-{Share instructions for code reviews.}

 ### Coding practices